 The East Asia Student Association Lund is a politically and religiously unaffiliated student association.
+As a student association we’re recognized by The Academic Society (AF).
 We exist to, through various activities, promote an academic and socio-cultural exchange between members from different backgrounds.
 We believe in human rights, equality, democracy, and sustainability.

 EASA Lund membership is not limited on the basis of race, religion, national origin, ethnicity, color, age, gender, gender identity, marital status, citizenship, sexual orientation, or disability.
 We do not represent any specific group, nationality, culture or ethnicity.